leichester/cheat-sheet-elixir/README.md

 ## Pattern Matching

 In Elixir `=` sign is not just an assign operator, but a **Match Operator**.
+It’s like an assertion.
+It succeeds if Elixir can find a way of making the left-hand side equal the right-hand side.

 This means that you assign variables from right side to the left based on patterns defined by the left one.
 If a pattern does not match a `MatchError` is raised.
+A pattern (the left side) is matched if the values (the right side) have the same structure and if each term in the pattern can be matched to the corresponding term in the values.

 This powerful tool is also used to decompose complex objects like tuples, lists, etc into smaller ones: